chrisluedtke/pyflashcards/pyflashcards/cards/05 Linear Algebra.md

 In programming, orthogonality means that when we execute an instruction, nothing but that instruction happens.

 ##### Tags
-linear algebra, programming, unit 2, lin_alg
+linear algebra, programming, unit 2

 ----